kjhaber/dotfiles/.github/README.md

 Machine-specific settings are defined in `~/.config-local`.
 Everything here is optional.

 ### ~/.config-local/bin
-This directory in included in $PATH, so add any machine-specific scripts or executables here.
+This directory in included in $PATH.
+Add any machine-specific scripts or executables here.

 ### ~/.config-local/git
 Git settings.

 `gitconfig-local`
 Sourced by `~/.gitconfig`.
 This is a good place to put user.name and user.email settings (e.g. work vs. personal).